BibleClinger/bclib/README.md

 The easy way:

-1. Mount a directory to `/usr`
+1. Mount a directory in Mini Micro to `/usr`.
-2. Create a directory inside that one called `lib`
+2. Create a directory inside that one called `lib`.
 3. Download `bclib.ms` and the `bclib` directory from this GitHub repo and place them in the `lib` directory mentioned above.

 ## Using the Library

 There are two ways of importing this module.
-Either one will work if you are using `/usr`
+Either one will work if you are using `/usr` as opposed to `/usr2`.

 * Importing bclib via `import "bclib"`.
-This will only work if you followed the easy installation above.
+(This will only work if you followed the easy installation instructions above.)
 * Executing the script `bclib.ms`.
-This will work if used either `/usr` or `/usr2` and followed the correct directory layout.
+This will work whether if the lib was mounted to `/usr/lib` or `/usr2/lib`.
+See the section below "Library in /usr2".

+## Module Loader

 `bclib.ms` adds `/usr/lib/bclib` and `/usr2/lib/bclib` to `env.importPaths`, attempts to import all of the bclib modules, libraries, and classes, and then removes the import paths.